jnmclarty/WhitePaper/README.md

 }
 ```

-Note that in the `getExpectedRepaymentValue` and `getValueRepaid` functions, repayments are defined abstractly in terms of 'units-of-value'.
-The units by which repayments are measured are intentionally left undefined -- this gives debt issuers the flexibility to, say, denominate the expected repayment values in fiat currencies whilst executing the actual transactions in tokens.
+In the `getExpectedRepaymentValue` and `getValueRepaid` functions, the units for the repayments are intentionally left undefined.
+This gives debt issuers the flexibility to denominate the expected repayment values in fiat currencies whilst executing the actual transactions in tokens.

 ## Defaults and Collections

 Dharma protocol is agnostic to the means by which underwriters deter defaults and go about collecting on debts.
 Ostensibly, some underwriters could issue legally binding lending agreements with debtors off chain and collect on debts by leveraging the courts.
-Alternatively, others could use on-chain collateralization schemes that leverage the functions exposed by a given debt's committed terms contract to release collateral to creditors in a trustless manner whenever the units-of-value repaid fall short of the expected units-of-value repaid.
+Alternatively, others could use on-chain collateralization schemes that leverage the functions exposed by a given debt's terms contract to release collateral to creditors in a trustless manner whenever the units-of-value repaid fall short of the expected units-of-value repaid.

 Innumerable other schemes could be constructed to disincentivize defaults -- **Dharma protocol doesn't advocate or design for any particular solution, but rather aims to provide a standard mechanism by which underwriters can be empirically evaluated for the performance of the debt assets they've attested to in the past**.
-The market ought to gravitate towards rewarding underwriters whose past performance has been strong, and vice versa in punishing underwriters whose past performance has been weak.
+The market ought to gravitate towards rewarding underwriters whose past performance has been accurate and punishing underwriters whose past performance has been inaccurate.
 The metric by which an underwriter's past performance can be evaluated is what we'll refer to as the $$F_{\beta}$$ metric, a function that borrows from the statistical analysis of binary classification in order to classify how accurate an underwriter's default predictions are:
 <div style="text-align: center">
   Let $$x \in {1,...,n}$$ be a debt in the underwriter’s portfolio of the $$n$$ debts he has attested to<br>
   Let $$\alpha _ x$$ be the total expected repayment value the borrower of $$x$$ is liable for at the end of $$x$$'s term<br>